 Locums:-

 As an LMC we Represent all GPs in our area – many sessional colleagues have seen their work diminish as practices try to restrict footfall and cope internally, especially with many holidays being cancelled.
-NHSE and the LMC are aware for Primary care once COVID is released there is likely to be a further spike in demand of delayed diagnoses, admin and rebooting of the whole system, this will place an additional demand on practices and we would encourage the judicious use of sessional GPs to ensure clinicians in the practice maintain their wellbeing and rest where possible.Our wellbeing resources are available to sessional GPs, going forward they sill remain an integral part of the workforce.
+NHSE and the LMC are aware for Primary care once COVID is released there is likely to be a further spike in demand of delayed diagnoses, admin and rebooting of the whole system, this will place an additional demand on practices and we would encourage the judicious use of sessional GPs to ensure clinicians in the practice maintain their wellbeing and rest where possible.
+We are also discussing with the CCGs how they encourage and facilitate best use of the available workforce.

+Our wellbeing resources are available to sessional GPs, an integral part of the workforce.
 Sessional GPs may need a practice to “sponsor” COVID 19 testing and we would ask that practices do so with those they use regularly to try and facilitate early returns to work and maintain the workforce.

 Wellbeing:-